 - OAPEN is our only open access ebook collection.
 The Alliance pays a fee for OAPEN each year, all libraries are included and cannot opt out.

-- Other OA collections are managed locally.
+- Other OA (Open Access) collections are managed locally.
 The shared NZ collections listed under Ebooks and AVON (requires password) are not OA.
 There is no Alliance documentation relating to open access resources.